ujjwal717/salaries-analysis/README.md

   can deliver efficiently to high profile, regular clients so that the acquisition of clients improves.
 Also, the opening for entry level roles is generally less in large sized companies.

+  **Insight 3 :-** I found that in senior level roles, the large sized companies often pay significantly more than small sized companies.

+  **Reason 3 :-** This analyis and insight is related with the "insight 2" as I discussed in **Reason 2** that the large size companies want more experienced candidates which is verified by this insight of analysis.
+The large sized companies pay significantly more than small sized companies for senior level roles as large sized companies require experience candidates to handle important and big projects and also for the management of various project which is not a strict requirement in small sized companies.

+  **Insight 4 :-** The large sized companies are paying more than small sized companies for most of the mid experience level roles.

+  **Reason 4 :-** The reason for that would be the fact that large sized companies has a lot of projects which are not very important but need some experience from the candidates for effective completion of those projects, so what happens is that, these mid level employees are managed by the senior level employees and they provide guidance foe smooth and effective execution of those projects and as senior level employees are working on more important projects, they provide guidance to mid level employees.
+So, for this needs large sized companies pay more than small sized companies as this kind of working or mechanism is not that extensively used in small sized companies generally.